K-PaaS/application-platform-guide-eng/user_guide/development_application/php.md

 ### <div id='2.2.2'> 2.2.2.
 XAMP Installation

 BOSH creates and manages VMs that create stemcells on AWS.
 To create a stemcell, an account must be created on AWS and an environment must be configured to create a stemcell.
-  1. Download page appears directly when accesing to this URL (https://www.apachefriends.org/index.html).
-Select "Click here for other version".
+  1. Download page appears directly when accessing this URL (https://www.apachefriends.org/index.html).
+Select "Click here for other versions".

   ![./images/php/php_develope_guide2.png](./images/php/php_develope_guide2.png)<br>
   First page of XAMP Official Mainpage

   Windows version of PHP 5.5.30 (32bit) was downloaded.

   2. Run all the downloaded files and click Next for all.
 However, when directories are asked as below, you must change the location or remember the location.
-After the installation is complete, environment variable (Path) should be placed at the PHP execution directory.
+After the installation is complete, the environment variable (Path) should be placed in the PHP execution directory.

   ![./images/php/php_develope_guide3.png](./images/php/php_develope_guide3.png)<br>
     XAMP installation directory

-  3. If the installation processed properly, it will look like the picture below.
-A message saying 'the program might get slow becuase of Antivirus program' at the first use, just click "OK".
+  3. If the installation is processed properly, it will look like the picture below.
+A message saying 'the program might get slow because of Antivirus program' just click "OK" at the first use.

   ![./images/php/php_develope_guide4.png](./images/php/php_develope_guide4.png)<br>
     XAMP Installation in progress